HungryNomad/BiteChain/README.md

 - Eco friendly by reducing paper waste from menus and reciepts
 - Customers, wait staff, cooks, and owners are able to view the status of any order at any time.
-- Promotions / point cards can be linked to customer accounts, no more need to issue out or save cards.
+- Promotions / point cards can be linked to customer accounts (UPort), no more need to issue or save cards.

 ### Benifits for customers

-- Less chance of messed up orders since the customer is the one submitting the order.
+- Less chance of incorrect orders since the customer is the one submitting the order.
-- Customers can order and pay at their leisure, they don't need to worry about staff coming too often or not often enough.
+- Customers can order at their leisure, they don't need to worry about staff coming too often or not often enough.
 - Speed!
 Orders are verified and then sent directly to the cook.
 This can shave off a few minutes from the ordering and delivery process

 ### Benifits for owners